March 29: People on the move

 Prior to his time in Richmond, he was a reporter and fill-in anchor in Miami, Fla.
 Hall began his broadcasting career as a production assistant in Dallas and then a weekend anchor in Greenville, Miss., a few years later.

-Community College of Philadelphia has named Frann NcNeal as the new executive director of the college’s Goldman Sachs 10,000 Small Businesses Program (10KSB).
+Community College of Philadelphia has named Franne NcNeal as the new executive director of the college’s Goldman Sachs 10,000 Small Businesses Program (10KSB).

 She will become the program’s first Black executive director.
 McNeal previously worked for the 10KSB program as an adjunct faculty member at LaGuardia Community College in Long Island City, N.Y., and has more than 25 years of experience supporting and coaching small businesses.